m15e/multi-time-scale-planner-ext/README.md

 # Multi-Scale Planner

-**A Chrome extension to implement Cal Newport's multi-scale planning system, helping you connect your long-term goals with your daily actions.**
+**A Chrome extension based on Cal Newport's multi-scale planning system, helping you connect your long-term goals with your daily actions.**

 ---